stackhpc/ansible-slurm-appliance/ansible/roles/basic_users/README.md

 > [!IMPORTANT] This role assumes that `$HOME` for users managed by this role (e.g. not `rocky` and other system users) is on a shared filesystem.
-The export of this sharef filesystem may be root squashed if the server is in the `basic_user` group - see configuration advice below.
+The export of this shared filesystem may be root squashed if its server is in the `basic_user` group - see configuration examples below.

 Role Variables
 --------------